0ena/riscv-hw-trojans/README.md

 ## Interrupt-Resilient Hardware Trojans
-This repo includes the design logic of the Interrupt-Resilient Trojans or IRTs.
+This repo includes the design logic of the Interrupt-Resilient CPU hardare trojans or IRTs.
-The IRTs have been tested against the [CVA6](https://github.com/openhwgroup/cva6) RISC-V micro-architecture.
-You can read more about IRTs in our [HOST 2024 publication](https://ieeexplore.ieee.org/document/10545403).
+You can read more about IRTs in our [HOST 2024](https://ieeexplore.ieee.org/document/10545403) publication.
 If you are using the IRT designs in your work, we kindly request you to cite our paper:

 ```